car-d00r/guns-spells-boats/Campaign.md

 - Berserker with 40 HP
 - bandit captain with 25 hp
 - guard (he will probably die)
-- If they have a boat (the party) these people will be sent by Damien Cool
+- If they have a boat (the party) these people will be sent by Damien Cool to sabotage Herbie on his journey
 - If they are stealing a boat, it will be the boat of damien cool's band
 ## Sirens Song
 - It will look like a group of mermaids on these rocks in the middle of the sea